Digital-Grinnell/dlad-blog/content/posts/030-Dockerized-Omeka-S-Starting-Over.md

 Then a new `fin up` and http://omeka-s-docker.docksal successfully **opened the Omeka install page!**

 # Woot!
-I'm pushing the latest changes to https://github.com/DigitalGrinnell/omeka-s-docker NOW!
+I'm pushing the latest changes to the `docksal` branch of https://github.com/DigitalGrinnell/omeka-s-docker NOW!

 NOT a wrap.
 As Arnold Schwarzenegger would say: "I'll be back!"